Converge Faster, Talk Less: Hessian-Informed Federated Zeroth-Order Optimization: Conclusion and Limitations

-In this paper, we first present a new federated learning framework that supports scalar-only communication in both uplink and downlink, enabling the integration of a broader class of optimization algorithms beyond vanilla zeroth-order SGD.
-Building on this foundation, we propose {\alg}, a Hessian-informed federated fine-tuning algorithm that leverages diagonal Hessian approximations to accelerate convergence while preserving scalar-only communication efficiency.
+In conclusion, we first present a generalized FL framework that supports scalar-only communication in both uplink and downlink, enabling the integration of a broader class of optimization algorithms beyond vanilla ZO-SGD.
+Building on this foundation, we propose {\alg}, a Hessian-informed federated optimization algorithm that leverages diagonal Hessian approximations to accelerate convergence while preserving scalar-only communication efficiency without the demand to transmit any second-order information.
 From a theoretical perspective, we introduce a novel variance characterization for Hessian-informed zeroth-order gradients under a low-effective-rank assumption.
-This allows us to establish a convergence rate that is independent of both model dimensionality and function smoothness in non-convex settings—a result not previously achieved by any zeroth-order method in federated learning.
-Our analysis further generalizes the DeComFL framework and extends its theoretical guarantees to support multiple local updates, a critical component in practical FL deployments.
+This allows us to establish a convergence rate that is independent of both model dimensionality and function smoothness in non-convex settings - a result not previously achieved by any ZO method in FL.
+Our analysis further generalizes the previous framework and extends its theoretical guarantees to support multiple local updates, a critical component in practical FL deployments.
+The analysis offers a plausible explanation for the observed phenomenon of ZO convergence being much faster than its worst case.
 Empirically, {\alg} consistently outperforms existing baselines, delivering higher test accuracy, up to about 5$\times$ faster convergence, and substantially lower communication overhead.
 These results demonstrate the practical viability and theoretical soundness of unifying curvature-informed optimization with scalar-only communication in federated fine-tuning.